Welcome to today's edition of the Rush 24-7 podcast.

 Many of you already know this and have long since been connecting the dots.

-The environment was the number one response when you were asked what is the biggest problem your generation will face.
+In the latest MTV poll, for the very first time, the environment was the number one response when you were asked, what is the biggest problem your generation will face?

 You are the generation that can and will literally save our world.

-Oh man, no wonder they thought it was dull and boring.
+Oh, man, no wonder they thought it was dull and boring.

-Uh I just uh it's typical.
+I just, it's typical.

-I think it's just I think it's amazing.
+I think it's just, I think it's amazing.

 It's where the left is headed, where they are, and it's a clear sign of desperation.

-That's uh I don't care what they think about their chances, it's not a good sign.
+I don't care what they think about their chances.

-All right, yesterday, uh by the way, we've got an amazing Washington Post editorial today about Joe Wilson uh blaming him for the whole problem, and there's this line in there it's a shame anybody took him seriously.
+All right, yesterday, by the way, we've got an amazing Washington Post editorial today about Joe Wilson blaming him for the whole problem.

 You were one of the people that took him seriously.

-As did Chris Matthews at Hardball and Tim Russert, and a whole bunch of people in the drive-by media built their careers around Joe Wilson for three years, and now you say, never mind.
+As did Chris Matthews at Hardball and Tim Russert, and a whole bunch of people in the drive-by media built their careers around Joe Wilson for three years.

 Never mind.